How do you cook peas? Peas are cooked in the least possible amount of water and in just the time for them to become just tender.

 When the peas are ready, the simplest way to enjoy them is with butter, salt, and pepper.

 Pea, garden pea, English pea are all the same.
 The pea is traditionally the first kitchen garden crop planted each year.
 It goes in the ground as soon as the soil can be worked.
-So–depending upon where you live–you are either sowing peas now or harvesting them.

-If it is pea harvest time where you live, follow this advice: pick peas the instant that they are bright green and the pods begin to bulge.
+When peas come to harvest, follow this advice: pick peas the instant that they are bright green and the pods begin to bulge.
 Split the pod open with your thumb and roll the small sweet peas into your mouth or into the bowl and immediately prepare and enjoy.
 Young, small, tender peas are the sweetest eating.